phoenixbyrd/Termux_XFCE/README.md

 This setup uses Termux-X11, the termux-x11 server will be installed and the Android APK will be placed in your Downloads directory, please manually install it.

 This is is how I personally use Termux on my Galaxy Fold 3, script was created mainly for personal use but also for others if they wanted to try out my setup.
+This is my daily driver used with a 15 inch Lepow portable monitor and bluetooth keyboard and mouse.

 &nbsp;
 # bash_aliases